openstack-infra/jenkins-job-builder/doc/source/definition.rst

   still using multiple templates to handle subtle variables in job requirements.
-* Provides a simpler name for a `job-template` where you have multiple variables in the name and don't wish to have to include this information in every use.
-This also allows changing the template output name without impacting references.
+* Provides a simpler name for a `job-template` where you have multiple variables including default values in the name and don't wish to have to include this information in every use.
+This also makes changing the template output name without impacting references.

 Example: